 Ebb & Flow (Fill and Drain) System

-During World War II, the U.S. brought hydroponics to the world with this updated method.
-A bed filled with a non-floatable medium is alternately filled and drained of nutrient in an Ebb & Flow System.
+During World War II, the U.S. broughT hydroponics to the world with this updated method.
+A bed filled with no-floatable medium is alternately filled and drained of nutrient.

 Containers or troughs are filled with a medium containing plants.
-Plants are fed nutrient solution on a timed sequence in the drip hydroponic system.
+Plants are fed nutrient solution on a timed sequence.

-The plants are suspended in the air and their roots are misted with nutrient solution on a timed sequence in an aeroponics system.
+The plants are suspended in the air and their roots are misted with nutrient solution on a timed sequence.